CrossRef/event-data-user-guide/event-data-manual.md

 We will add other mechanisms for retrieving Events when we introduce the Service Level Agreement.

 The data is made available via a REST API.
-Because around a million events are collected per month, the queries are made on a per-day basis.
+Because around a million events are collected per month, the queries are made to the API on a per-day basis.
 Even per day there are tens of thousands of events, so it's worth deciding on a query filter that matches your use case.

-## Reliability
+## Reliability and Monitoring

 We will provide a Health Dashboard which will show how each component in the system and each external source is functioning.
 CED integrates with a number of external data sources, and is transparent about how we interact with them.

+## Service Level Agreement

+We will introduce a Service Level Agreement which will provide agreed service levels for responsiveness of the service.
+It will also include APIs for access to data.

 # 2 The Service

 Crossref Event Data is a system for collecting Events and distributing them.
-Approximately 100,000 Events occur per day, which is approximately one per second.
+Up to 100,000 Events occur per day, which is approximately one per second.
 Events for most Data Sources are collected and produced by Crossref, but some are produced by our partners.

  - The Query API provides an interface for accessing Events.
 It's a REST API that allows download of events and supports various filters.